-On March 15, 2022, the All of Us Research Program released the genomic data of 98,622 WGS and 165,208 array samples in the Researcher Workbench (RWB) for use by users registered for Controlled Tier access.
-Variant calls from both WGS and arrays (over 700M WGS SNP and indel sites; over 1.4M Array SNP and Indel sites) and auxiliary files (predicted ancestry, relatedness/kinship scores, functional annotation, and flagged samples) are available in RWB (access required).
-Quality control processes, performed both independently and across samples, indicate that this data is ready for general analysis.
+On June 22, 2022, the All of Us Research Program released the genomic data of 98,590 WGS and 165,127 array samples in the Researcher Workbench (RWB) for use by users registered for Controlled Tier access.
+Variant calls from both WGS and arrays (over 702M WGS SNP and indel sites; over 1.8M array SNP and Indel sites), raw data (IDAT files for array data and CRAM files for WGS data), and auxiliary files (predicted ancestry, relatedness/kinship scores, functional annotation, and flagged samples) are available in the RWB (access required).
+Quality control processes, performed both independently and across samples, indicate that these data are ready for general analysis.
 We suggest researchers, at a minimum, read the Known Issues section below before using the data.